d80ep08th/TestingTutorial/Subjective/Assignment.md

 3. Vision :  Have a clearly defined vision.
 Without a direction a community is condemned to meander meaninglessly .

 4. Onboarding : Have some onboarding plan to add new members to the community that makes them feel welcome.
-5. Meetings : Have weekly online meeting ( or monthly or bi-weekly) for an hour where the community members can come together  from anywhere in the world with the issues and the new developments.
-A page that displays the schedule of meetings and detailed information of old meetings that include: the minutes of the meetings as well as the members that were present during that particular meeting.
+5. Meetings :
+- Have weekly online meeting ( or monthly or bi-weekly) for an hour where the community members can come together from anywhere in the world with the issues and the new developments, and have technical discussions.
+- A page that displays the schedule of meetings and detailed information of old meetings that include: the minutes of the meetings as well as the members that were present during that particular meeting.

 5. Consistent Performance Tracking: Observe and analyze the performance of the community regularly with stakeholders